-Douglas Polcin, EdD, MFT
+Doug Polcin, EdD, MFT

-Before joining ARG, Polcin was a research psychologist at San Francisco's Haight Ashbury Free Clinics, where he served as principal investigator of the NIAAA grant Coercion to Enter Treatment from Probation Officers, and co-investigator of Helping Behaviors as an Expression of Spirituality.
-Since 1979 he has worked as a clinician, supervisor and administrator in a variety of substance abuse and mental health treatment programs.
+Before joining PHI, Dr. Polcin was a Research Psychologist at San Francisco's Haight Ashbury Free Clinics, where he served as principal investigator of an NIAAA funded grant assessing “Coercion to Enter Treatment from Probation Officers.”
+Dr. Polcin is a licensed MFT and since 1979 he has worked as a clinician, supervisor and administrator in a variety of substance abuse and mental health treatment programs.